• Skip to primary navigation

 Kids can search for Eddy the Yeti’s cabin at Sunday River Resort.
 Photo credit: © Nick Lambert 2018 / Sunday River Resort

-About a three and a half to four-hour drive from Boston, Sunday River is one of New England’s wonderfully family-friendly ski resorts for all ages.
+About a three-and-a-half to four-hour drive from Boston, Sunday River is one of New England’s wonderfully family-friendly ski resorts for all ages.
 With eight peaks, this larger resort has plenty of ski areas for families, right near one of New England’s most picturesque towns, Bethel, Maine.

 Why It’s Family-Friendly